You Ask, We Explain: Contents Insurance

 Many people, thinking first about budget and saving money, may underestimate the amount of coverage truly needed to replace their personal property after a loss.
 Others may simply not recognize the true value of their belongings.

 Even if you think you don’t have a lot of stuff, it adds up.
 It’s easy to estimate some of the more expensive items in your home, like computers, televisions, furniture or appliances.
 But what about your everyday items, like dishes, silverware, pots and pans, or small appliances like your coffee maker, toaster or blender?
 Or, what about your clothes?
 Have you estimated what it might cost to replace your entire wardrobe?
 Do you have any collectibles or heirlooms with undetermined values in your home?

 If you don’t have time to create a full inventory, review your current policy and consider how much it would cost to replace everything you own.
 Then, take an inventory of your home using a video camera or digital camera.
-Capture the contents in every room and closet.
-Open cabinets and drawers, too.
-If you have expensive items stored out of site, include those as well.
+Remember to capture the contents in every room and closet.
+Also, be sure to open all cabinets and drawers.
+If you have expensive items stored out of sight, include those as well.
 Keep the video or memory card in a safe place, like a safety deposit box or a friend or family member’s home, so you’ll have detailed lists of contents to provide to the claims adjuster if something happens.

-Keep in mind that items like jewelry, art work and collectibles may increase in value over time.
+Keep in mind that items like jewelry, artwork and collectibles may increase in value over time.
 Check with your insurance company to make sure that you have adequate insurance for these items.
-They may need to be insured separately, so it’s important your insurance company knows about these items before a loss.
+They may need to be insured separately, so it’s important that your insurance company knows about these items before a loss.

 Be thorough when determining the value of the contents of your home, condo or apartment, and you’ll be well-prepared if something happens.
-That will give you peace of mind both now and then.
+Add contents insurance to get peace of mind both now and then.